RageFu2004/RageFu2004.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am Haowei Fu, currently a senior undergraduate student at Vanderbilt University, advised by Prof. Tyler Derr in NDS Lab at Vanderbilt.
-Before, I was grateful to work with Prof.Meiyi Ma in AI-CPS Lab at Vanderbilt and Dr. Chayan Chatterjee at Data Science Institute Vanderbilt
+Before, I was grateful to work with Prof.Meiyi Ma in AI-CPS Lab at Vanderbilt and Dr. Chayan Chatterjee at Data Science Institute Vanderbilt.

 Research Interest
 ======